ifurusato/tinyfx-i2c-target/README.rst

 Support & Liability
 *******************

+Please note that this project is an independent work and not associated with Pimoroni Ltd.

 This project comes with no promise of support or acceptance of liability.
 Use at your own risk.